Quantum transport simulations in a programmable nanophotonic processor

 \section{Programmable nanophotonic processor}

-{ The PNP, shown in Fig. \ref{fig:micrograph}(a), consists of a mesh of reconfigurable beamsplitters (RBS).
-Each RBS is composed of two 50\% directional couplers separated by two internal ($\Theta=\theta_1-\theta_2$) and two external ($\Phi=\phi_1-\phi_2$) thermo-optic phase shifters\cite{harris2014efficient}, as shown in Fig. \ref{fig:micrograph}(b, c).
-Redundancy in internal and external phase shifters balances loss, increasing interferometric visibility for the single- and meta-interferometers that compose the PNP.
-The RBS applies the SU(2) rotation,
+{ The PNP, shown in Fig. \ref{fig:micrograph}(a), consists of a mesh of reconfigurable beamsplitters (RBSs, highlighted in white).
+Each RBS is composed of two 50\% directional couplers separated by an internal ($\theta$) and an external ($\phi$) thermo-optic phase shifter\cite{harris2014efficient}, as shown in Fig. \ref{fig:micrograph}(b).
+The RBS applies the rotation,

 in the spatial-mode basis.